kristoffer-tungland/DependencyInjection.SourceGenerator/README.md

 ```

 ### Register all services in the project
-You can also register all services in an project by adding the RegisterAll attribute to the assembly.
-This will register all implementations of the specified type.
+You can also register all services in a project by adding the RegisterAll attribute to the assembly.
+This will register all implementations of the specified interface or base type.

 ```csharp
 using DependencyInjection.SourceGenerator.Contracts.Attributes;